-In addition, Section 104.1090 provides that in-state vested service with another retirement system may be granted after 10 years of state service if the other retirement plan agrees to transfer assets equal to the accrued liability to MPERS.
+In addition, Section 104.1090 provides that in-state In addition, Section 104.1090 provides that in-state vested service with another retirement system may vested service with another retirement system may be granted after 10 years of state service if the other be granted after 10 years of state service if the retirement plan agrees to transfer assets equal to the other retirement plan agrees to transfer assets equal to the accrued liability to MPERS.

-Service may be purchased/transferred by using the member's own money and/or using the value of the retirement benefit in the prior retirement plan if that plan has an agreement with MPERS.
-Any non-federal public employment not covered by a retirement plan must be purchased.
+member's own money and/or using the value of that plan has an agreement with MPERS.
+Any nonfederal public employment not covered by a retirement plan must be purchased.

+purchase):

+Not available.

+Disability

-Closed Plan Year 2000 Plan Public Employment Prior Service (Subsidized purchase): Public Employment Prior Service (Subsidized purchase): Section 104.040.6 allows, prior to retirement, uniformed patrol Not available. members only, may purchase up to a maximum of 4 years fulltime "public employment".
-Public employment refers to employment with a city, county, municipality, public school, or other political subdivision.
-Federal and out-of-state employment is not eligible.
-Members must purchase all months of service they are eligible for up to 4 years.
-Disability Disability Benefits that may be payable during the period of disability Same. (whether Normal, Work-related, or LTD) are administered through a separate program and were not considered for purposes of the valuation.
-Normal retirement benefits become payable at the time a disabled member becomes eligible for normal retirement, and are computed based on: i) the service that would have accrued to the member if active employment had continued; and ii) the member's rate of pay at the time of disability.
-Post-Retirement Benefit Adjustments Post-Retirement Benefit Adjustments For active and inactive employees hired prior to August 28, Benefits are increased to retired members (including 1997 and current retirees, the benefits of pensioners and their survivors) annually in accordance with the following: beneficiaries are increased annually by 80% of the increase in Annual benefit percentage increase equal to the lesser of: the Consumer Price Index (subject to a maximum increase of 5% and a minimum of 4%).
-These increases are made until the i) 80% of the CPI-U increase, or ii) 5%. total of the increases reaches 65% of initial benefit at which time the increases will have the minimum removed.
-For employees hired on or after August 28, 1997 the annual percentage increase is equal to the lesser of: 80% of the CPI-U increase, or i) ii) 5%.
-Member Contributions Member Contributions
+Post-Retirement Benefit Adjustments

+For active and inactive employees hired prior to August 28, 1997 and current retirees, the benefits of pensioners and their beneficiaries are increased annually by 80% of the increase in the Consumer Price Index (subject to a maximum increase of 5% and a minimum of 4%).
+These increases are made until the total of the increases reaches 65% of initial benefit at which time the increases will have the minimum removed.

+For employees hired on or after August 28, 1997 the annual percentage increase is equal to the lesser of:

+- 80% of the CPI-U increase, or i) - ii) 5%.

+Member Contributions